saurabh97kum/digit-recognition/README.md

-A deep learning project comparing dense and convolutional networks for handwritten digit recognition using TensorFlow and the MNIST dataset.

 # 🧠 Handwritten Digit Recognition using Deep Learning

-This project compares two neural network architectures — a fully connected (dense) network and a convolutional neural network (CNN) — to classify handwritten digits from the MNIST dataset using TensorFlow and Keras.
-It evaluates their performance, visualizes errors, and interprets model predictions.
+_A deep learning project comparing dense and convolutional networks for handwritten digit recognition using TensorFlow and the MNIST dataset._

 ---